International Student Orientation

 - 3:45 – 4:30 PM Campus Safety and US Laws

 5:00 – 6:00 PM Mandatory Meeting for those interested in Joining MIFP.
 ECK/LA 304-305

 6:00 PM Dinner on Your Own

-Eat at Food Zoo or purchase meals at University Center Food Court or Pizza Hut
+Eat at Food Zoo (meal plans now work with your Griz Card) or purchase meals at University Center Food Court or Pizza Hut

 6:30 – 8:00 PM BEAR FAIR : Services, Clubs, and Activities at University of Montana

 Join the new domestic students, whose orientation started today, and learn about student groups and academic departments and services at UM.
 Over 30 units will be represented.
 Visit their tables, learn more and meet many people.
 Location: University Center Atrium (first floor open space of UC).